codecrusherakash/Cycle-Website-with-GSAP-animation/README.md

 # Cycle-Website-with-GSAP-animation
 My Project made in order to learn Website Animation basics using GSAP from Js.
-GSAP Basics – Learning Through Action
+GSAP Basics – Learning Through Action<br>
 I recently completed a project to understand the fundamentals of GSAP (GreenSock Animation Platform).
 No frameworks.
 No shortcuts.
 Just HTML, CSS, and GSAP, line by line.
 <br>